 Where to stay in Agrigento

 There are many different options of places to stay in Agrigento, from modest to palatial, depending on your budget.
-Agrigento is the perfect getaway if you’re looking for a rural rustic hotel or even agrotourism.
+Agrigento is the perfect getaway if you’re looking for a rural rustic hotel or even agrotourism and Airbnbs.

 Due Ganèe – This rustic farmhouse is the perfect getaway, it is nestled amongst a grove of olive trees and vineyards and close enough to the Valley of the Temples and Agrigento City.
 This ecological farm creates its own olive oil and grows their own vegetables which are served up in delicious meals that taste of authentic Italy.
 The hotel is just a short distance from San Leone and you can easily reach Eraclea Minoa, Siculiana Marina, Torre Salsa and Punto Blanca by car.
 A double room starts from only €60.